-2.05: World Championships Entry and Administration
+2.05: World Championships Entry and Administration (2016) (2018)

 Each Federation shall certify to the Chairman of the Tournament Council and to the organizing committee, not later than 60 days before the scheduled start of the first event of the World Championships, its intent to compete.
 Any Federation not meeting this requirement will not be allowed to compete until they pay a fine of 200 US Dollars to the IWWF.
-Each Federation shall certify to the Chairman of the IWWF Tournament Council, the Chairman of the Region Tournament Council, and the organizing committee, not later than ten (10) days before the scheduled start of the first event of the World Championships, the names of the members of its team, the events each will enter, the ratings of each skier, as well as the names of the official reserves.
-Any Federation not meeting this requirement will not be allowed to compete until the Federation pays a fine of ten (10) US Dollars per skier per day after the 10-day deadline to the IWWF for each skier not officially entered.
+Each Federation shall submit eertify to the Chairman of the IWWF Tournament Council, the Chairman of the Confederation Tournament Council, and the organizing committee, not later than thirty (30) ten (10) days before the scheduled start of the first event of the World Championships, the names of the members of its team, the events each will enter, the ratings of each skier, as well as the names of the official reserves, together with the receipt of the relevant registration fee payment.
+Any Federation not meeting this requirement will not be allowed to compete until the Federation pays a fine of ten (10) US Dollars per skier per day after the 3010-day deadline to the IWWF for each skier not officially entered.
 If the official entry forms are not received prior to the 24 hours before the start of the first event, the Federation's skier's places in the draw shall be determined by the Chief Judge without reference to their qualifying scores.
 There is no limit on official reserves per team.